Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 Core principles of the Trust Onion Model

-1. Calculate trust in layers.
-Grant access based on behaviour—not time.
+a.
+Calculate trust in layers.
+Grant access based on behaviour, not time.

-2. Treat access as restricted.
-Shared identity or proximity doesn’t automatically entitle anyone to your emotional, material, or safety access.
+b.
+Treat access as restricted.
+Shared identity or proximity doesn’t automatically entitle anyone to your access.

-3. Use repair as the gate.
-Repair competence—not closeness or apology—decides whether deeper access is safe to grant.
+c.
+Use repair as the gate.
+Repair competence decides whether deeper access is safe.

-4. Weigh patterns over promises.
-Repeated behaviour, especially after rupture, matters more than stated intent or moral explanation.
+d.
+Weigh patterns over promises.
+Repeated behaviour matters more than stated intent.

 Repair Over Intent as a Measure of Trust